44617461536369656e6365/CarND-MPC-Project/README.md

 - Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
 Additionally the student details the previous values tried.

 I decided to start with recommended values `N = 10` and `dt = 0.1` and ended up with `N = 10` and `dt = 0.2`.
 Larger values of `N` lead and smaller values of `dt` increase the accuracy of the estimation but lead to larger compute times.
-It appears that for given model and at speeds around 50 MPH taking 10 values per second into consideration is sufficient.
+It appears that for given model and at speeds around 60 MPH a prediction horizon of 2 seconds is sufficient.

 ## Polynomial Fitting and MPC Preprocessing